akulbansal1/Notes_Obsidian/Akul's Notebook/Books/Asset_Allocation/Beyond Diversification.md

 		- "the yield ratio between emerging markets bonds and US investment-grade bonds has a 70% correlation with 12-month forward relative returns"
 		- "for US high yield versus US investment-grade bonds, the correlation is 61%"
 		- "for US high yield versus emerging market bonds, the correlation id 50%"
-	- #idea_bond_investing [[Research Papers/Asset Allocation/Factor Investing and Asset Allocation A Business Cycle Perspective]] "use a definition of carry that includes roll down, based on the difference between spot and 12-month forward swap rates"
+	- #idea_bond_investing [[Factor Investing and Asset Allocation A Business Cycle Perspective]] "use a definition of carry that includes roll down, based on the difference between spot and 12-month forward swap rates"
 		- "The strategy goes long the top three carry markets and short the bottom three.
 It generates a Sharpe ratio of 0.73 between 2002 and 2015"

 ## <u>Chapter 4: Shorter-Term Macro Signals</u>